Media preservation: Online photo albums

 Although there are many websites that allow the upload of photographs and videos, digital preservation for the long-term is still considered an issue.
 There is a lack of confidence that such websites are capable of storing data for long periods of time (ex.
-50 years) without data degradation or loss though only time will tell.
+50 years) without data degradation or loss.

-Optical media - CD, DVD, Blu-ray, M-Disk
+Optical media - CD, DVD, Blu-ray, M-Disc

-Write-once optical media, such as CD-Rs and DVD-Rs, typically contain an organic dye that distinguishes data reading from data writing based on the dye's transparency along the disk.
-Conventional CDs and DVDs have finite shelf-life due to natural degradation of the dye; the newer M-DISC uses in-organic material technology to produce moluded DVDs and Blu-Rays (upto 3 layer 100GB BDXL) with a claimed lifespan of 100-1000 years if stored correctly with most BD & BDXL rated read/writers enabling the higher power mode for the M-Disk format after 2011.
+Write-once optical media, such as CD-Rs and DVD-Rs, typically contain an organic dye that distinguishes data reading from data writing based on the dye's transparency along the disc.
+Conventional CDs and DVDs have finite shelf-life due to natural degradation of the dye; the newer M-DISC uses inorganic material technology to produce molded DVDs and Blu-Rays (up to 3-layer 100GB BDXL) with a claimed lifespan of 100-1000 years if stored correctly with most BD & BDXL rated read/writers enabling the higher power mode for the M-Disc format after 2011.
 The National Archives and Records Administration lists published life expectancies to be 10 or 25 years or more for normal CDs and DVDs and conservative life expectancies to be between 2 and 5 years.
 Storage environments, such as temperature and humidity, as well as handling conditions such as frequency of media use and compatibility between the recorder and media, affect media shelf-life.
 Improvements in media storage and migrations to new recording technologies can make certain formats obsolete within their respective lifespan.
-Technologists have pointed to internet streaming media, where services such as video-on-demand have contributed to the 33 percent decline in DVD sales the past 5 years, as a challenge for digital preservation.
+Technologists have pointed to internet streaming services, where services such as video-on-demand have contributed to the 33 percent decline in DVD sales the past 5 years, as a challenge for digital preservation.